Merkoba/Effer/README.md

 note files are saved locally it would be easy anyway to gather those other extra files if access to the file system is possible.
 If the encryption method changes, the program gets a new major release.
-Major-release-jumps (like 1.0.0 to 2.0.0) mean that files created in one can't be opened in the other.
+Major-release-jumps (like 2.0.0 to 3.0.0) might keep backwards compatibility since a version byte is specified in the files.